knopkem/dicomweb-proxy/README.md

 ## How does it work?

-* the app should be installed within the hospital intranet and configured to connect via DIMSE networking to on or more PACS
+* the app should be installed within the hospital intranet and configured to connect via DIMSE networking to on or more PACS (peers)
 * it hosts a default DICOMweb viewer (OHIF) which can be replaced
-* the webserver exposes the default QIDO and WADOURI API needed for the viewer
+* the webserver exposes the default QIDO and WADOURI/WADORS API needed for the viewer and converts on the fly between the two protocols
 * optionally: you can connect to a [DICOMWEB-WEBSOCKET-BRIDGE](https://github.com/knopkem/dicomweb-websocket-bridge) and expose the data to the public (handle with care!)

 ## Prerequisite